Infosheet

 The granting authority has the right to authorise third parties to act on its behalf or sub-license to third parties any of the rights or modes of exploitation set out in Annex 5 of the DEP Model Grant Agreement.

-Horizon 2020 ran from 2014 to 2020.
+For completeness, we are also adding info on Horizon 2020, that ran from 2014 to 2020.
 Though no new project calls are launched, many projects funded under this scheme will still be running, or enter their exploitation phase in the years to come.

 The best way to start are two guiding documents by the IP Helpdesk (links lead to their site, version of Sep 2021 attached to this infosheet)